Red Dead Redemption 2 Release Will Not Get Delayed Again

 T2 CEO Declares that There is No Chance that Red Dead Redemption 2 Will Get Delayed Again

-Take-Two Interactive CEO Strauss Zelnick got interviewed by CNBC’s Jim Cramer.
-That interview contains a statement from Zelnick telling everyone that there’s no chance that Red Dead Redemption 2 will get delayed again.
+In a recent interview with CNBC’s Jim Cramer, Take-Two Interactive CEO Strauss Zelnick emphasized that there’s no chance that Red Dead Redemption 2 will get delayed again.

 With this, he said with a “hand on heart” that the game will come out on October 26 for both the PlayStation 4 and Xbox One.
 He also added that “when I said hand on heart, it’s over 1000 people at Rockstar Games with their hands on their hearts.”